lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 * [X-Energy](http://www.x-energy.com) for its research into small (~50<abbr>MWe</abbr>) pebble bed reactor technology.<sup><a href="#fn03" id="fref03">3</a></sup>
 * [Southern Energy Services](http://www.southerncompany.com/), working in conjunction with [TerraPower](http://terrapower.com/) [Vanderbilt University](http://vanderbilt.edu), and [Oak Ridge National Laboratory](https://www.ornl.gov) on a molten chloride fast reactor.<sup><a href="#fn04" id="fref04">4</a></sup>

-In China, the [Shanghai Institute of Applied Physics](http://english.sinap.cas.cn) has been involved in developing—jointly with Oak Ridge National Laboratory—molten salt reactor technologies, and expects to have a commercial-scale solid fuel molten salt reactor by 2030, which reflects the priority given by China to developing advanced nuclear fission reactors that offer significant improvements in safety and efficiency when compared to conventional nuclear reactors.<sup><a href="#fn05" id="fref05">5</a></sup>
+In China, the [Shanghai Institute of Applied Physics](http://english.sinap.cas.cn) has been involved in developing—jointly with Oak Ridge National Laboratory—molten salt reactor technologies, and expects to have a commercial-scale solid fuel molten salt reactor by 2030, which reflects the priority given by China to developing advanced nuclear fission reactors that offer significant improvements in safety and efficiency when compared to conventional nuclear reactors.<sup><a href="#fn05" id="fref05">5</a></sup> The Shanghai Institute of Applied Physics is also pursuing thorium-based nuclear reactors, which reflects the abundance of thorium in China compared to uranium.

 On the whole, I would say that despite the general negative climate towards nuclear energy in many segments of the media and society, advanced nuclear reactor research seems to be continuing, and remains the most promising of the technologies I’ve described as disruptive, in terms of potential for early adoption.